Make Money Bowling

-As Americans, we live on a monthly budget to run households and pay bills.
+As humans, we live on a monthly budget to run households and pay bills.
 Money to spend on recreational activities usually comes under the budget heading of “disposable income.”

 If you are a regular tournament bowler competing for prize monies, the possibility exists of earning more money than you spend to get the money.
 If you earn more than you spend, just as in running a household budget, then you will make a profit.

 You can increase your profit by running a “tight money spending ship” or by holding fast on spending and increasing your earnings, or both.

 It might be useful to establish a bowling budget, like you would to run your household each month, and forecast how much money you will spend on bowling related activities so you do overspend but also to not get caught short on paying bills other than bowling activities.

 Here are several bowling budget bullets you can use as category headings to get you started:

 1. allocate money for each month for league fees.